Cyfrin/Updraft/courses/advanced-foundry/8-security/6-formal-verification/+page.md

 function withdraw() external {
     uint256 balance = balances[msg.sender];
     require(balance > 0);
-    (bool successs, ) = msg.sender.call{value:balance}("");
+    (bool success, ) = msg.sender.call{value:balance}("");
     require(success, "Failed to send Ether");
     balances[msg.sender] = 0;
 }
 ```

 The above withdraw function has a classic reentrancy attack.
-We know an issue like this arrises from not following the CEI pattern!
+We know an issue like this arises from not following the CEI pattern!
 A static analysis tool like Slither will be able to pick up on this quite easily.

 ::image{src='/foundry-defi/16-defi-leveling-up-testing/defi-leveling-up-testing3.png' style='width: 100%; height: auto;'}